frederic-perez/AmE-dictionary/data/dictionary.md

 __hopscotch__
 __horn buttons__ :camera:
 __Horn of Africa__ :camera: Somalia.
+__hornswoggle__ _v_ Deprive of by deceit. _Syn_ bunco, con, defraud, diddle, goldbrick, mulct, nobble, rook, scam, swindle, short-change, victimize _I might be a thief, but even I think it is shameful to hornswoggle an old lady out of her life savings!_
 __horologist__ _n_ Someone who makes or repairs watches.
 __horripilation__ _n_ :astonished: A bristling of the hair on the skin from cold, fear, etc.; goose bumps.
 __horse and rabbit stew__ _idiom_ A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
 Used especially in reference to economics or business.